Vivojay/mariana-music-player/README.md

 YouTube item.
 After confirmation, the download runs in the current Mariana session and reports its result there; it never opens another REPL.
-YouTube downloads retain the eleven-character source ID in both output naming and embedded metadata so `rename short` can produce `Creator - Title Year [YouTube-ID].ext` without guessing provenance.
+YouTube downloads retain the eleven-character source ID in both output naming and embedded metadata.
+Trusted cached source metadata takes precedence over generic embedded placeholders. `rename short --dry-run` reports the metadata confidence/source and produces `Creator - Title Year [YouTube-ID].ext`; it refuses placeholder-only, equivalent, or identity-duplicating proposals.

 Queues are persistent trees.
 A group can contain tracks or other groups up to eight levels deep; album and playlist groups are atomic by default, so root